 Serve this lasagna with a side of your favorite salsa (an easy recipe for salsa is below) hot sauce and sliced avocado.

 The quickest way to put this dish together is start by preparing your ingredients.
 Make the chorizo sauce which is just the chorizo sautéed until cooked then mixed with a can fire roasted diced tomatoes.
 Next is the easy corn salsa (recipe here) pic above and is great for snacking which adds a delicious sweet bite and since fresh corn is available all year round, is a big help.
 All that is left is to scramble the eggs, setup your assembly line and it’s time to start building your layers.

 If you’ve tried this Baked Mexican Breakfast Lasagna or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
 I love to hear from my readers!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.

-- 12 ounces frozen corn, defrosted at room temperature
+- 12 ounces frozen corn, defrosted

 - 4 tablespoons red onion, finely chopped